zzhangjii/learning-library/ziplabs/2019/atp-performance-hub/README.md

     [Description of the illustration SQL_ID.png](files/SQL_ID.txt)

 10. Click on your query.
 11. You're taking to the **SQL Details** page.
 Ensure your query's activity is still within the timeframe slider.
-If it isn't adjust the slider.
+If it isn't, adjust the slider.
 12. Click the **Execution Statistics** tab.

     ![](img/SQL_Details.png)